PixelBooty/ESNextWebServer/README.md

 Features
 ========
 * Full featured web server that can run hosts using esnext in nodejs.
-* Dynamic compiled run-time updater that will allow you to make changes to services without halting the server.
+* Dynamic compiled run-time updater that will allow you to make changes to services, hosts, modules, and controllers, without halting or restarting the server.
 * Built in session manager, and database manager.
-* Custom packages within your servers.

 Install
 =======